parse-community/ParseUI-iOS/README.md

 You can download the latest release in a form of `ParseUI.framework` from our [Releases](https://github.com/ParsePlatform/ParseUI-iOS/releases) page.

+Add `ParseUI.framework` to your Xcode project by dragging it into your project folder target, then add the following to any files that use `ParseUI` components:

+    #import <ParseUI/ParseUI.h>

 #### Build from Source

 `ParseUI` can also be built from source and supports Xcode subproject referencing.